Craig Mackail-Smith: Luton Town

 In July 2015, Mackail-Smith began training with League Two club Luton Town, headed up by his former Dagenham & Redbridge manager John Still.
 He featured in numerous pre-season friendlies, rebuffing interest from League One teams Blackpool and Southend United, before signing a two-year contract with Luton on 1 August.
 He debuted on the opening day of 2015–16 in a 1–1 draw away to Accrington Stanley.
 Mackail-Smith scored his first goal for Luton in a 3–2 defeat away to Yeovil Town on 22 August, and followed up with his second goal one week later in a 2–1 defeat at home to Portsmouth.
 A fractured tibia suffered after just 15 minutes during a 1–0 win away to Plymouth Argyle on 19 March 2016 ended Mackail-Smith's season, having made 34 appearances, scoring four goals in all competitions.

 Mackail-Smith suffered a further setback in pre-season ahead of 2016–17 when he underwent surgery to insert a pin in his fractured tibia, ruling him out for another six weeks.
 However, he made a full recovery and made his return as a 70th-minute substitute for Jordan Cook in a 3–1 win away to Exeter City in the FA Cup on 5 November 2016.
 Mackail-Smith struggled to force his way into the first-team and returned to League One club Peterborough United on loan until the end of 2016–17.
 His first appearance after returning on loan came four days later in a 3–0 victory away to Port Vale and completed the loan spell with 18 appearances and five goals.
 Mackail-Smith was released when his contract expired at the end of 2016–17.

 Wycombe Wanderers

 On 17 August 2017, Mackail-Smith signed for League Two club Wycombe Wanderers on a one-year contract.
 He signed a new two-year contract with Wycombe on 26 April 2018.

-Mackail-Smith joined League Two club Notts County on 30 January 2019 on loan until the end of 2018–19.
+Mackail-Smith joined League Two club Notts County on 30 January 2019 on loan until the end of 2018–19 where he would write himself into club folklore by scoring the only goal in a 1–0 win against bitter rivals Mansfield Town that would ultimately cost them promotion.

 He joined another League Two club, Stevenage, on 2 September 2019 on loan until 12 January 2020.
 His first goal for Stevenage was the winning goal in a 1–0 victory over Bristol Rovers in the EFL Trophy third round on 8 January 2020, which set up a quarter-final tie against Exeter City.
 The loan was extended until the end of the season on 17 January.
 After returning to Wycombe, he was released by the club at the end of the season.